 If you are physically out of shape from a cardiovascular perspective, your demand for oxygen will exceed your body’s ability to provide it, without an accelerated breathing pattern.
 You will get short of breath faster.

-Sadly, these days I am not in as good a physical shape as I was when I was younger.
-I notice this when I am late for speech and have to run up stairs or from the parking lot to be on time.
+Sadly, these days I am not in as good of physical shape as I was when I was younger.
+I notice this when I am late for speech and have to run upstairs or from the parking lot to be on time.
 Once I get into the meeting and am out of breath, I feel ridiculously nervous.

 I am short of breath.

 I can’t finish a sentence without interrupting it with a breath.